spdk/spdk/test/pmem/test_plan.md

 - return code = 0, no errors
 - call pmem_pool_info and check if pmem file exists
 - return code = 0, no errors
-- call construct_pmem_bdev and create a pmem bdev
+- call bdev_pmem_create and create a pmem bdev
 - return code = 0, no errors
 - using get_bdevs check that pmem bdev was created
 - delete pmem bdev using delete_pmem_bdev